ntsergas/healthwatchifier/README.md

 # Healthwatch-ifier

-A Cloudflare Workers application that helps format health news articles for social media sharing.
-Built with modern web technologies and deployed on Cloudflare's edge network.
+A Cloudflare Workers web app that parses and re-formats news articles for frictionless social media sharing, with integrated RSS feed generation.

 ## Features